 Kids can go “hunting” for the kindling that will help us start our fire.
-This is a perfect job for the little ones because sticks are easy to find, so they will feel successful and productive right away, and the smaller sticks are easy to carry for smaller hands.
+This is a perfect camping activity for the little ones because sticks are easy to find, so they will feel successful and productive right away.
+The smaller sticks are easy for smaller hands to carry.

 Bigger kids may also enjoy chopping firewood (with parent supervision!).

+One of the best camping activities for kids is helping to make the food.
 The long handled forks will be perfect to let them cook their own hot dogs on the fire.
-We also have hobo pie makers that I’m planning on making pizza sandwiches in.
-The kids can put their own fixin’s inside the bread and set their irons in the fire.
-(Parental Supervision required!)
+We also have hobo pie makers for sandwiches that the kids can put in their own fixings and set their irons in the fire.
+(Parental supervision required, of course!)

 Tape two toilet paper tubes together and string a neckstrap through the sides.
 Bring some stickers and let the kids decorate their own binoculars.

-Point out the animals you see, the foilage you find, and the sounds you hear.
+On your walk, point out the animals you see, the foliage you find, and the sounds you hear.
 This is a great verbal exercise for kids under four!

 Talking about textures, colors, and positioning words expands vocabulary.
-This is also a great time to point out the kind of foilage we want to avoid (poison ivy and oak).
+This is also a great time to point out the kind of foliage we want to avoid (poison ivy and oak).

 Make sure you have enough rewards for the winners, and try to find events that each child can excel in.
-I’m bringing enough scrapbooking paper to make crowns for the kids when they win.
+And bring along plenty of crafting supplies to make crowns and medals for the kids when they win.

 Part of the fun of being a kid is getting dirty!
 Camping seems to really kick the “dirty quotient” up a bit.